Lê Quang Liêm: 2012

 From October 12 to 21, he participated in the SPICE Cup, the highest rated international invitational round-robin tournament in US history (FIDE category 18) including Maxime Vachier-Lagrave, Ding Liren, Wesley So, Georg Meier, and Csaba Balogh.
-He was undefeated but finished in a tie for second with Ding Liren, half point behind the winner Vachier-Lagrave.
+He was undefeated but finished in a tie for second with Ding Liren, a half point behind the winner Vachier-Lagrave.
 After the tournament, he accepted a 4-year scholarship to attend Webster University, starting in August 2013.

 2013

 From March 19 to 24, he participated in the HD Bank Cup Open, the highest rated international open tournament in Vietnam.
-He was undefeated with six wins, three draws, scoring 7½/9 and winning the tournament.
+He was undefeated with six wins and three draws, scoring 7½/9, and winning the tournament.

 From May 16 to 26, he participated in the Asian Continental Championships, which was held in the Philippines.
 He finished at 4th place with a score of 6½/9.
 Quang Liêm won the blitz championship with 8½/9.

 From June 6 to 8, he took part in the World Rapid Chess Championship, held in Khanty-Mansiysk, Russia.
 He finished 4th, with 10/15, behind Shakhriyar Mamedyarov (11½/15), Ian Nepomniachtchi (11/15) and Alexander Grischuk (10½/15).
-After that he participated in World Blitz Chess Championship, which he won, scoring 20½/30.
+After that he participated in the World Blitz Chess Championship, which he won, scoring 20½/30.
 He is the first Vietnamese athlete to achieve the world champion title.

 2014

 From June 15 to 20 Quang Liêm competed in the 2014 World Rapid and Blitz Championships in Dubai, UAE as the defending champion in blitz.
 At blitz Quang Liêm finished fourth with +12=4-5, behind the new champion Magnus Carlsen, Ian Nepomniachtchi and Hikaru Nakamura.
-At rapid Quang Liêm finished 19th with +7=4-4.
+At rapid, Quang Liêm finished 19th with +7=4-4.

-From 2 to 15 August, Quang Liêm, Nguyen Ngoc Truong Son, and other Vietnamese chess players took part in Chess Olympiad in Tromsø, Norway.
+From 2 to 15 August, Quang Liêm, Nguyen Ngoc Truong Son, and other Vietnamese chess players took part in the Chess Olympiad in Tromsø, Norway.
 Quang Liêm scored 5½ points from 10 games (+3-2=5) at board 1.

 College chess

-Quang Liêm graduated summa cum laude from Webster University in St. Louis, Missouri, US in May, 2017.
-He earned a Bachelor of Science degree in finance and a Bachelor of Arts degree in management.
-While at Webster University, Quang Liêm played Board 1 for the national championship chess team, winning the President's Cup all four years as a student 2014 through 2017.
+Quang Liêm graduated with summa cum laude, obtaining a bachelor of science in finance and a bachelor of arts in management from Webster University in St. Louis, Missouri, US in May, 2017.
+While at Webster University, Quang Liêm played Board 1 for the national championship chess team under the leadership of Susan Polgar, winning the President's Cup all four years as a student, 2014 through 2017.

 2017

 In March, Quang Liêm won the 7th HDBank tournament in Ho Chi Minh City, with total score 7 in 9 games (+5=4).

 From 1 to 5 July, Quang Liêm participated in the World Open as the number 1 seed and finished at second place (behind Tigran L. Petrosian) with 7 points after 9 rounds.

 From 8 to 18 July, Quang Liêm participated in Danzhou SuperGrandmaster Tournament in Danzhou, China.
-His result of 5½/9 (+2=7) earned him second place behind the winner Wei Yi, having the same amount of points as Ding Liren but a worse tiebreak.
+His result of 5½/9 (+2=7) earned him second place behind the winner Wei Yi, having the same number of points as Ding Liren but a worse tiebreak.